Paying council tax

 Failure to pay council tax

 Not paying council tax can have serious consequences.
-If you are unable to pay you should contact your council immediately and ask if they will agree to reschedule your payments.
+If you are unable to pay, you should contact your council immediately and ask if it will agree to reschedule your payments.
 If your circumstances have changed, you may be eligible for council tax benefit.